shapeshed/shapeshed.com/content/posts/making_promotional_graphics.md

-{
-  "title": "Making promotional graphics",
-  "date": "2006-11-28T00:00:00+00:00",
++++
+date = "2006-11-28T00:00:00+00:00"
-  "description": "A well designed promotional graphic can be a great way to drive traffic through your site.
-Here's one way to do it.", "tags": [
+description = "A well designed promotional graphic can be a great way to drive traffic through your site.
+Here's one way to do it." tags = ["Design", "Photoshop"] title = "Making promotional graphics"

-    "Design",
-    "Photoshop"
-  ]
-}
++++

 This tutorial shows you how to make a graphic like this: